Stranger2015/Intellij-IDEA-HiTalk/CONTRIBUTING.md

 release notes, commit, tag the build, and create a pull request to JetBrains.
 Updating the release notes primarily means adding release notes to src/META-INF/plugin.xml, and echoing them to CHANGELOG.md.
-- A github "release" will be created on the HaxeFoundation/intellij-logtalk repository.
+- A github "release" will be created on the Logtalk Community/intellij-logtalk repository.
 Binary (.jar) files for all currently built Idea target versions of the plugin will be added to the release.
 - The released plugin (.jar files)  will be uploaded to the JetBrains IntelliJ IDEA plugin repository.

 #### Release environments:

-- Haxe Foundation releases will be built and smoke tested for the following environments:
+- Logtalk Community releases will be built and smoke tested for the following environments:
    OS: Linux(Ubuntu14.04), OSX, Windows
    JVM: Sun Java 1.8 compilers
    IDEA versions: 2016.3.7, 2017.1.5, 2017.2.6, 2017.3.3.
-- JetBrains releases will be copies of the Haxe Foundation releases.
+- JetBrains releases will be copies of the Logtalk Community releases.

 #### Who will test:

-- Interested Community members will test the HaxeFoundation release environments.
+- Interested Community members will test the Logtalk Community release environments.
   Community members will ensure that the product can be loaded into the various environments prior to release.
 Lack of interest from the community may delay releases.